Interactions between teaching assistants and students boost engagement in physics labs: Method

 \subsection{Participants and description of lab}

-The study took place in Physics 100, a first-year introductory physics course at the University of British Columbia (UBC), a large research-intensive university.
+We undertake this study in Physics 100, a first-year introductory physics course at the University of British Columbia (UBC), a large research-intensive university.
 713 students were spread between 17 lab sections.
 The students in this course are primarily in the life sciences and, for most of them, this will be their only physics course.
 In addition, the majority of the students are first-year first-term university students.

-The lab portion of Physics 100 has been extensively revamped in recent years to utilize an inquiry-based approach.
+The lab portion of Physics 100, which consists of weekly sessions, each 80 minutes in length, has been extensively revamped in recent years to utilize an inquiry-based approach.
 The learning goals for the lab are aimed at the development of a general set of scientific and data analysis tools rather than being focused on content knowledge.
 A typical lab begins with an introduction and a set of clicker questions, followed by an extended period of students working in pairs, before ending with a summary discussion and another set of clicker questions.
 The average number of students in each lab was 39 while the largest and smallest sections had 46 and 25 students in them.

-During the observation week, the main task of the lab was to extrapolate a data set in order to make a prediction for a future experiment.
+During the observation week, the main task of the lab was to collect and extrapolate a data set in order to make a prediction for a future experiment.
 By measuring the time it took a coffee filter to fall to the ground from heights below 1 metre, students had to predict the time it would take for the coffee filter to fall from a height of 2 metres.
 To complete this inquiry-based activity, students were required to design and carry out an experiment that would allow them to predict the falling time from the desired height, for example by performing a linear fit to data for various heights below 1 metre.
 Once each pair of students had made a prediction, one TA would perform (or get students to perform) the experiment at the height of 2 metres while the other would collect the predictions from each group.
 We define the `student working period' in the lab as the time during which students are working to make their predictions, beginning after the introduction and ending once the TAs begin performing the experiment at a height of 2 metres or soliciting student predictions.
 The lab ended with a discussion comparing the predictions to the measured results.